Major scientific research further confirms that Melaleuca’s EcoSense products are the safer choice

 For over 30 years, Melaleuca: The Wellness Company has been the industry leader in safer-for-your-home products.
 Melaleuca scientists utilize the best of science and nature to formulate highly effective cleaning products that won’t jeopardize the health of families or the environment.

-None of Melaleuca’s EcoSense cleaners contain ammonia, chlorine bleach or other harmful ingredients.
+None of Melaleuca’s EcoSense products contain ammonia, chlorine bleach or other harmful ingredients.
 Instead, they rely on safer, more environmentally responsible formulas to provide the same or better effectiveness as leading brands that contain chemicals now documented as a danger to physical health.

 Because Melaleuca’s cleaning formulas are so safe, not one of them requires a childproof safety cap.
 This includes Melaleuca’s disinfectants, bathroom cleaners, toilet cleaners, shower and tub cleaners, stain removers, floor cleaners, degreasers, window and glass cleaners, and surface cleaners.